ll9/WT-Projekt/README.md

 # MyMl

-Simple Website to add your favorite movies and add them to your watchlist etc. The website is powered by data from [TMDB](https://www.themoviedb.org/?language=de).
-The data is stored in a mongo DB.
-[This tool](https://github.com/ll9/tmdb2mongo/tree/master) was used to fetch the movie data from the [TMDB-API](https://www.themoviedb.org/documentation/api?language=de) and store it into mongo.
+MyMl is a lightweight movie website where you can search for the most essential infromation about movies and add them to your personal watchlist.
+On your watchlist you can also rate and sort the films.
+This Website is powered by data from [TMDB](https://www.themoviedb.org/?language=de).
+The data is stored in a mongo DB and was extracted by [this tool](https://github.com/ll9/tmdb2mongo/tree/master).
-You can check out the heroku demo webpage [here](https://radiant-tor-61008.herokuapp.com/).
+You can check out the heroku webpage [here](https://radiant-tor-61008.herokuapp.com/).
+By: Bacher Michael (BacherM), Hofmann Hannes (Zuldra94), Wierer Lucas (ll9)

 ![webpage](docs/assets/example-webpage-v6.PNG) ![webpage2](docs/assets/example-webpage-v6_2.PNG)

+## Toolkits
+- Framework: Vue
+- Backend: Node + Express
+- Database: MongoDB
+- Authentication: Sign-in with Google
+- Deployment: Heroku

 ### Setup
 In order to run this Website locally you will ned node + mongodb which contains the appropriate data.
-Furthermore in your mongodb you will have to create an text index on the title attribute (see below).

 1. Install modules (only once): `npm install`
-2. Setup Environment Variables (only once per session, (databaseURI, client secret, etc)
+2. Setup Environment Variables (only once per session, (databaseURI, client secret, etc.))
 3. Start the server: `npm start`
 4. Check out the website in your browser at http://localhost:3000/

-#### Optional Improvements
-- [ ] Design 404-page (See for example localhost:3000/abc, localhost:3000/nothing, etc.)
-- [ ] Add Reset all Button
-- [ ] Implement Loading Animation Watch(ed) List (Infinite Scrolling Animation?)
-- [ ] Improve Notification Design (Larger, better Contrast, etc.)
-- [ ] Add prettier font to Website
-- [ ] Find better template picture
-- [ ] Make Login/Logout more distinct from each other

 #### To-do
-- [ ] Refactoring: Clean Javascript, CSS, improve structure, etc.
 ---
+- [x] Implement Loading Animation Watch(ed) List (Infinite Scrolling Animation?)
+(Wierer)
+- [x] Improve Notification Design (Larger, better Contrast, etc.) (Wierer)
 - [x] Implement Functionality to sort by Title, Date, Rating, etc. (Wierer)
 - [x] __On the watchlist page implement buttons to switch movies between lists, remove from lists__ (Wierer)
 - [x] __Improve Design of Watchlist__ (Bacher)